mazaleyrat/spree_favorites/README.md

 # Spree Favorites

-Spree Favorites extension enables one favorites list per user, as well as managing it as public (sharable) or private.
-It is a RoR extension for Spree.
+Spree Favorites extension enables one list of favorite variants per user.
+It is a RoR extension for Spree (4.1 ready)

 ## Installation